mygclass2020/Demos/Creating new repository.md

-## Demo - Creating new repository and check in artifacts to main repository
+## Demo - Creating new repository and adding a file

 ### For Github website